MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 	- **HSM-protected  key to HSM-protected key migration**:

 	    Keys that are stored by an HSM for AD RMS to customer-managed Azure RMS tenant key (the “bring your own key” or BYOK scenario).
-This requires additional steps to transfer the key from your on-premises Thales HSM to the Azure RMS HSM.
-Your existing HSM-protected key must be module-protected; OCS-protected keys are not supported by the BYOK toolset.
+This requires additional steps to transfer the key from your on-premises Thales HSM to Azure Key Vault and authorize Azure RMS to use this key.
+Your existing HSM-protected key must be module-protected; OCS-protected keys are not supported by Rights Management services.

 	- **Software-protected key to HSM-protected key migration**:

 	    Centrally managed, password-based keys in AD RMS to customer-managed Azure RMS tenant key (the “bring your own key” or BYOK scenario).
-This requires the most configuration because you must first extract your software key and import it to an on-premises HSM, and then do the additional steps to transfer the key from your on-premises Thales HSM to the Azure RMS HSM.
+This requires the most configuration because you must first extract your software key and import it to an on-premises HSM, and then do the additional steps to transfer the key from your on-premises Thales HSM to an Azure Key Vault HSM and authorize Azure RMS to use the key vault that stores the key.

 - **Step 3.
 Activate your Azure RMS tenant**